 We were happy to see that Fluent.ai’s Innovation Honoree Award for our Multi-WakeWord & Voice Control Engine went on to catch the attention of the media, securing a feature in Design News as one of the “12 Best Innovations of CES 2020.”
 Fluent.ai’s edge-based, robust, and multilingual speech understanding solutions are ideal for all kinds of devices requiring offline voice control, and we work closely with our partners to find a way to integrate with their products.
 Our small footprint makes an ideal solution for companies who are looking for embedded voice user interfaces for devices like wireless earbuds, fitness watches, light switches, smart door locks, door cameras, smart home appliances, and more.

 Check out a demo video of our Multi-WakeWord & Voice Control Engine, which was named a CES 2020 Innovation Honoree.
-This solution listens for two wake words simultaneously and in addition understands 11 intents concurrently in three languages, English, Mandarin and Korean, using a single neural network model.
+This solution listens for two wakewords simultaneously and in addition understands 11 intents concurrently in three languages, English, Mandarin, and Korean, using a single neural network model.
 Our system is able to achieve all this while running the CPU at only 50 MHz and using 512 KB of flash storage and 100 KB of RAM.
-This highlights Fluent.ai’s industry leading small footprint and multilingual capabilities which enable users to speak to their device in multiple languages without worrying about switching between different language settings.
+This highlights Fluent.ai’s industry-leading small footprint and multilingual capabilities allowing the user to use multiple languages without worrying about switching between different language models.

 Our Smart Home Voice Control demo runs three wake words and 500 intents plus variations in 1.3 MB of flash storage and 128 KB of RAM showcasing Fluent.ai SLU’s ability to handle a large number of intents while enabling the user to speak in a natural way.